MakeICT’s educational programming provides opportunities for expanding the knowledge of individuals and communities through teaching and learning.

 Our community is a well-connected, eclectic group of makers and creators.
 We’re working to connect individuals who want to learn with those who have the knowledge, skills, and a desire to teach.

 Class topics vary greatly based on our community of learners and teachers.
 Previous classes and workshops include 3d printing and modeling, laser-cutting, book binding, lock picking, paper beads, greeting cards, soldering, electronics, Arduino, computer programming, bicycle maintenance, and many, many more.

 MakeICT offers 250-300 classes a year.
 Our instructors set classes based on their schedules, so they are planned out about a month in advance.
 Most classes are single sessions, 1-2 hours.

 Some classes require prerequisites.
 For example you’ll need to take basic metalshop authorization before you can take the plasma cutter class, or basic woodshop authorization before most woodshop project classes.
 The signup pages have more details.

 If a class is full or just needs scheduled, fill out our request a class form and we’ll send it straight to the right instructor for set up.

 Do you have a passion to share with the world?
 We’re always looking for new classes to have on our calendar!
 Instructors set their own prices and earn 75% of the classroom fees.
-We have lots of tools and supplies, a 30-seat classroom with a projector, and an enthusiastic community of fans ready to sign up to learn from you.
+We have lots of tools and supplies, three classrooms with projectors, and an enthusiastic community of fans ready to sign up to learn from you.
 You do not have to be a world renowned expert to teach others, you just need the determination to share the knowledge you have.